Topics included in this article:

 Bandwidth Reporting

-You can view the bandwidth usage of any camera by navigating to a particular camera.
-At the bottom of the page, where the video player is, you'll see bandwidth graphs for that camera.
+You can view the bandwidth usage of any camera by navigating to the camera, selecting the "Historical Data" tab, and scrolling down slightly.

-You can also view the total bandwidth consumed by locations on the main dashboard.
+You can view the average camera bandwidth on the Home dashboard under "Reports."

 Variable Bitrate